vlazzarini/vlazzarini.github.io/_posts/2023-04-02-story-of-a-single.md

 This composition is very typical of the style and sound McLaughlin was developing with the Mahavishnu.
-It was a very original take on the Jazz-Rock, or fusion, which was only nascent at the time.
+It was a very original take on Jazz-Rock, or fusion, which was only nascent at the time.
 Particularly important in this piece, I think, are the influences from Indian Classical music, particularly in terms of rhythm and in the modalism adopted.
 From that perspective, it is possible to note the